rxlaban/pdsnd_github/README.md

 Udacity Data Science Nano Degree Final Project(bikeshare)

 ### Description
-This is a project to analyze bikeshare data from three US cities.
+This is a Project to analyze bikeshare data from three US cities.

 ### Files used
 bikeshare.py